Preproposal statement of inquiry was filed as WSR 06-13-098.

 (d) Pencil cosmetics must be sharpened before each use.
 Sanitize and disinfect or dispose of the sharpener after service on each client.

 (15) Towels or linens.
 Clean towels or linens must be used for each client in cosmetology, esthetics, manicuring and barbering services.
-Towels and linens must be sanitized and disinfected with a product that is labeled 10% bleach solution or the equivalent.
+Towels and linens must be sanitized and disinfected with a 10% bleach solution or the equivalent.

 (16) Prohibited hazardous substances -- Use of products.
-No establishment or school may have on the premises cosmetic products containing hazardous substances which have been banned by the U.S. Food and Drug Administration for use in cosmetic products.
-Use of 100% liquid methyl methacrylate monomer and methylene chloride products are prohibited.
-No product must be used in a manner that is disapproved by the U.S. Food and Drug Administration.
+No establishment or school may have on the premises cosmetic products containing hazardous substances which have been banned by the U.S. Food and Drug Administration for use in cosmetic products, including liquid methyl methacrylate monomer and methylene chloride.
+No product must be used in a manner that is disapproved by the FDA.

 (17) Prohibited instruments or practices.